Philippines flag

-The postal code for Bato is 4801 in Bicol Region, Catanduanes, Philippines.
-The table below lists ZIP codes and postcodes for places within Bato.
+The Postal Codes (ZIP Codes) for Bato is 4801 in Catanduanes, Bicol Region, Catanduanes, Philippines.
+The table below lists Postal Codes and postcodes for places within Bato.

 Postal Codes for Places in Bato